 Sandwiched between Venezuela and Suriname, the former British colony of Guyana is the only English-speaking country in South America.

-Since independence from the UK in 1966, Guyana has seen tense relations between its citizens of African and Indians.
-Fierce political rivalry between the two main ethnically-based parties has led to recurring instability.
-Corruption too remains a chronic problem.
+Since independence from the UK in 1966, Guyana has seen fierce political rivalry between the two main ethnically-based parties.

 Co-operative Republic of Guyana

 Major languages English, indigenous languages, Creole, Hindi, Urdu